yonasBSD/gonzo/README.md

 ---

 <p align="center">
-Made with ❤️ by ControlTheory and the Gonzo community
+Made with ❤️ by <a href="https://controltheory.com">ControlTheory</a> and the Gonzo community
 </p>